5 Zara Pieces, 5 Different Ways To Wear Them

 For an online shopping addict like me, Zara is a black hole of trouble.
-Every time new pieces arrive, I feel a magnetic pull to sort through its seemingly endless pages for treasures I just can't pass up — a few clicks later, I've ordered three or so more items that I probably didn't need.
+Every time new pieces arrive, I feel a magnetic pull to sort through its seemingly endless pages for treasures I just can't pass up — a few clicks later, I've ordered three or so more items that I probably didn't need (Note: I typically buy them through Try.com so I can at least see how they look before I pay).

 So, with this particular Zara shopping haul, I challenged myself to buy five pieces I could wear together, making five distinct looks.
 Click on to see what made the cut, and how they all work together.